*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 This is an incredibly delicate tea.
 Even among sencha.
 So be extra careful when you steep.
 The suggested instructions on the packaging are 45 seconds to 1 minute at 70°C to 80°C. I find the low end of their suggestions to be the best way to approach steeping this tea.

 Personally, I go for around 45 seconds at around 75°C or a little less.
-That gives me the best flavor and no bitterness. give it a try and then adjust to your specific tastes.
+That gives me the best flavor and no bitterness. give it a try and then adjust it to your specific tastes.

 Starwest Botanicals Japanese Sencha